xuzhg/WebApiSample/WKBSample/readme.md

 ![image](https://github.com/user-attachments/assets/5a79c35c-f6a0-4691-a49b-c38fc49e31bd)

-If you want to restart it, you can click the 'Reset All' button to restart.
+If you want to restart it, you can click the 'Clear All' button to restart.

 ## How to config